 To start using the Netrounds Speedtest, you need to enable it on at least one of the Test Agents that you have registered to your account.
 You find your Test Agents under Test Agents in the main menu.
-How to enable Speedtest is described on this page.
+How to enable and configure Speedtest is described on this page.

 To run a Speedtest in your favorite web browser, click the button Go to public page.
 You are now invited to choose whether you want to run the application using Adobe Flash or WebSocket.
 WebSocket makes it possible to run Speedtest from mobile devices or other browsers that do not have Flash installed.
 Please note that the WebSocket Speedtest is currently a beta version.